fitbit-v/Stories/EDW/Data-Warehouse-Architecture.md

 There is an intrinsic design relationship between your central data warehouse and your semantic layer; you need to understand this relationship.
 If you want integrated data, data discipline has to be imposed at some stage – typically either entering or exiting the central layer.
 Thus, the more your central data warehouse is modeled after the system of record, the more sophisticated your semantic layer should be.
 Since there has been little transformation of source data up front, the burden of deciphering, cleansing and standardizing source data values occurs as it is consumed from the data warehouse.
 Hopefully, that transformation has been standardized in either a series of semantic database views implemented on top of the data warehouse tables or in the BI tool’s semantic layer.
 Otherwise, each end user of the data warehouse probably has specific (and probably different) methods for accomplishing that transformation, using various end-user oriented tool sets, which will all need to be evaluated for the conversion.
 Conversely, the more your central data warehouse is modeled using a canonical model, the less sophisticated your semantic layer needs to be.
 While there may be database views that are used for access control, row level security or multi-tenancy requirements, it would be expected that the database tables in a canonical model essentially meet the consumption requirements.
 The transformation of source data – deciphering, cleansing and standardizing – should occur as data is loaded into the canonical model.
 You may still have a semantic layer that focuses on ease and consistency of use, perhaps projecting the canonical model as a star or snowflake schema and resolving typical effective-date filters.
 Look for this layer to be implemented either as database views or within your BI tool.

-At the end of this analysis of your central DW layer, you should clearly understand the strengths and weaknesses of your current implementation style, and understand whether that style is likely to meet your current and foreseeable-horizon business requirements.
-Semantic layer

 A semantic data model (SDM) captures the business view of information for a specific knowledge-worker community or analytic application.
 It provides a consistent, governed, intentional view of the data for a group of consumers, typically masking the complexity of the physical representation of the data to make it easier and less error-prone to consume.
 There may be a different semantic data model for each department/application that uses the data warehouse.
 One way to look at your semantic layer is as a formal representation of the metadata that gives defined, consistent meaning to the data elements that populate your warehouse.

 Semantic data modeling is a logical data modeling technique.
 The prevalence and intuitive nature of dimensional modeling makes it particularly well-suited to, and commonly encountered for, the semantic data model for an analytic application.
 In Snowflake implementations, the semantic data model will typically be physicalized using either database views or the semantic capabilities of the BI tool; the platform’s data-retrieval engine typically supports efficient access to the central layer without physicalizing an intermediate star schema.
 In contrast, in a full semantic layer implementation, the data warehouse itself is never directly accessed by downstream applications.